Xkernel: Principled Performance Tunability of Operating System Kernels: Case Studies

 \if 0 \triggerpsec{trigger per second: \\ batch=128 corresponding to 236; \\ batch=64 corresponding to 215; \\ batch=32 corresponding to 309; \\ batch=28 corresponding to 824; \\ batch=24 corresponding to 2271; \\ batch=16 corresponding to 2976; \\ batch=8 corresponding to 4333; \\ } \triggeroverhead{for batch = 128, overhead is: (28min58.79s - 28min:52.94s) / 28min52.94s = \\ 5.85s / 1732.94s = 0.34\%} \\ \fi

-\minisec{Controlling kernel internal behavior} Oftentimes, application performance is affected by the kernel's internal behavior such as memory reclamation, which is hard to control externally.
+\minisec{Case-3: Controlling kernel internal behavior} Oftentimes, application performance is affected by the kernel's internal behavior such as memory reclamation, which is hard to control externally.
 With \sysname, kernel {\em internal} behavior can be aligned with the application's access patterns.

-We demonstrate this capability using \ShrinkBatchTt\ which controls how many entries a shrinker checks when it scans a slab's LRU list for memory reclamation.
-It was introduced before 2005~\cite{LinuxGitInit05} and its value (128) has remained unchanged since then~\cite{ShrinkBatchBlame}.
+We demonstrate this capability using \ShrinkBatchTt, a \perfconst for Linux shrinkers, i.e., kernel callbacks that reclaim slab objects under memory pressure.
+It controls how many entries a shrinker checks when it scans a slab's LRU list for memory reclamation. \ShrinkBatchTt\ was introduced before 2005~\cite{LinuxGitInit05} and its value (128) has remained unchanged since then~\cite{ShrinkBatchBlame}.
 Linux implements 43 shrinkers for different slab objects (zswap entries, inode, dentry, etc).
-We focus on the zswap shrinker, which manages the reclamation for the zswap subsystem~\cite{ZswapLinuxDoc}, widely used in datacenters~\cite{Lagar-19-GgFarMem,Tejun-22-IOCost}.
+We focus on the zswap-shrinker for the zswap subsystem~\cite{ZswapLinuxDoc} that is widely used in datacenters~\cite{Lagar-19-GgFarMem,Tejun-22-IOCost}.

-We run a workload that writes data blocks sequentially into a large anonymous mmaped region and periodically overwrites written blocks, which resemble data analytics with a memory budget (constantly triggering zswap).
+We run a workload that writes data blocks sequentially into a large anonymous mmaped region and periodically overwrites written blocks, which resembles data analytics with a memory budget (constantly triggering zswap).
 The periodic reuse exposes a classic working-set effect.
 When the batch size is small, fewer pages are reclaimed and swapped, increasing the chance to reuse data in memory.
 In contrast, an aggressive batch size may trigger thrashing.

 As shown in Figure~\ref{fig:cases:shrinker}, the original value of 128, despite the relatively low CPU utilization (11\%), incurs a large latency penalty.
 In fact, any values above 24 cause thrashing with unnecessary disk I/O, slowing the user workload.
 In contrast, smaller values ($\leqslant$24) provide much lower latency.